osama450/osama450/README.md

 <hr>

-  ### Stork Stores
+  ### Shopynow Egypt

-Stork Stores is a platform for wholesaling electrical and mobile devices, computers, spare parts and accessories .
+An e-commerce application for a client to sell all electrical gadgets at home.

 <br />